-- Any new network utility, including windfarms and new transmission and distribution electricity lines within any Outstanding Natural Feature as identified in Appendix NFL-APP1 or Significant Amenity Feature identified in Appendix NFL-APP2.
+- a.
+Any new network utility, including windfarms and new transmission and distribution electricity lines within any Outstanding Natural Feature as identified in Appendix NFL-APP1 or Significant Amenity Feature identified in Appendix NFL-APP2.
 [PC65] - b.
-Any network utility not otherwise specified as Permitted, Restricted Discretionary or Non-Complying Activity, or is not specifically provided for in this Plan.
-[PC65] - c.
-Any new National Grid transmission line within an Outstanding Natural Landscape identified in NFL-APP1.
+Any network utility not otherwise specified as Permitted, Restricted Discretionary or Non-Complying Activity, or is not specifically provided for in this Plan, shall be a Discretionary Activity.
 [PC65]